-Gemstones are beautiful to look at, and their various colors and sparkle make them amazing additions to fine jewelry.
-In today’s blog, the team at Preusser Jewelers answers frequently asked questions about colored gems!
+Gemstones are brilliant to look at, and their various colors and sparkle make them beautiful additions to fine jewelry.
+If you are looking to purchase a fine jewelry piece, read our frequently asked questions about colored gemstones.

 What is a gemstone?

-Gemstones are used in every kind of jewelry, including rings, earrings, necklaces, and bracelets.
-Gemstones that rate 7 or higher on the Mohs scale are better for everyday jewelry especially rings, as they take more knocks!
+Gemstones are used in almost every kind of fine jewelry, including rings, earrings, necklaces, and bracelets.
+Gemstones that rate 7 or higher on the Mohs scale are better for everyday jewelry because they are durable enough to withstand daily use.

-One of the most desired gems is the diamond, which is highly sought after.
-The diamond is widely used in engagement rings, wedding bands, and anniversary jewelry, along with fashion designs.
+The most popular gemstone is the diamond, which is highly sought after in bridal jewelry.
+The diamond is a common staple of engagement rings, wedding bands, and anniversary rings, as well as other fine jewelry.

-Other popular stones include the emerald, which is known for its beautiful, vivid green hue, the sapphire, which is usually a bright deep blue, and the ruby, which is a vivid red.
+Other popular stones include the emerald, which is known for its beautiful, vivid green hue; the sapphire, which is usually a deep blue; and the ruby, which is bright red.
 These brightly colored gemstones are all popular choices for jewelry settings.

 What are the birthstones for each month?